-Understand the importance of semen evidence.191 The relevance of semen evidence in cases involving male suspects covers the spectrum, depending upon case facts.
+Understand the implications of the presence or absence of seminal evidence.200 The relevance of semen evidence in cases involving male suspects covers the spectrum, depending upon case facts.
 Semen is composed of cellular and liquid components known as spermatozoa (sperm) and seminal fluid.
-Semen evidence can be useful because it is positive identification that ejaculation occurred,192 and it can be used to positively identify suspects.
-However, it is critical to note that failure to recover semen is not an indication that a sexual assault did not occur.
+Semen evidence is valuable because it can be used to positively identify suspects.201 However, it is critical to note that failure to recover semen is not an indication that a sexual assault did not occur.
 There are a number of reasons why semen might not be recovered in these cases: Assailants may have used condoms, ejaculated somewhere other than in an orifice or on patients' clothes or bodies, or not ejaculated at all.
-Semen may have been depleted by frequent ejaculation prior to the sample in question.193 Chronic alcohol or drug abuse, chemotherapy, cancer, infection (e.g., mumps or tuberculosis), or congenital abnormalities also may suppress semen production.
+Semen may have been depleted by frequent ejaculation prior to the sample in question.202 Chronic alcohol or drug abuse, chemotherapy, cancer, infection (e.g., mumps or tuberculosis), or congenital abnormalities also may suppress semen production.
 Other factors may contribute to the absence of detectable amounts of semen evidence.
 For example, significant time delays between the assault and collection of evidence may cause loss of semen evidence, semen may be washed away prior to the exam or improperly collected, and an object other than a penis may have been used for penetration.

-Modify the exam and evidence collection to address patients' needs and concerns.
-(For information on this topic, see A.2.
+Modify the exam and evidence collection to address the specific needs and concerns of patients.
+Examiners should be aware that patients' beliefs might affect whether and how certain evidence is collected.
+For example, patients from certain cultures or religious backgrounds may view hair or fingernails as sacred and decline collection of hair evidence.
+(For more information on this topic, see A.2.
 Victim-Centered Care.
 Accommodating mobility impairments is discussed in footnotes for this chapter.
-For details on accommodating communication skills and modalities and responding to verbal and nonverbal cues, see C.4.
+For details on accommodating communication needs and responding to verbal and nonverbal cues, see C.4.
 The Medical Forensic History.)
-In addition, examiners should be aware that patients' beliefs might affect whether and how certain evidence is collected.
-For example, patients from certain cultures or religious backgrounds may view hair as sacred and decline collection of hair evidence.

 Explain exam and evidence collection procedures to patients.
 Whatever the methods used for seeking informed consent from patients for the exam and evidence collection, the full nature of procedures and options should be explained.
 Examiners may provide some basic information prior to starting the exam and additional information as the exam proceeds.
-For example, if the colposcope is used, examiners can explain to patients, at some point prior to its use, what the colposcope is, how it will be used, for what purpose, and how long the procedure will take.
+For example, if specialized equipment is used, examiners can explain to patients, at some point prior to its use, what the equipment is, how it will be used, for what purpose, and how long the procedure will take.
 Encourage patients to ask questions and to inform examiners if they need a break or do not want a particular part of the exam or evidence collection done.
 (For more information on obtaining informed consent of patients, see A.3.
 Informed Consent.)

-Conduct the exam.194 In addition to instructions included in the evidence collection kit, the exam should be guided by the scope of informed consent and the medical forensic history.
+Conduct the general physical and anogenital exam and document the physical findings on body diagram forms.203 In addition to instructions included in the evidence collection kit, the exam should be guided by the scope of informed consent and the medical forensic history.